 sudo apt install oracle-java17-installer

-Press TAB to select <Ok> and press Enter to confirm if you agree to the terms of the license agreement.
+5. During the installation, the Java configuration wizard appears.
+Press TAB to select <Ok> and press Enter to confirm your agreement with the license agreement terms.

-6. The wizard prompts you to accept the Oracle license terms to continue with the installation.
+6. The wizard prompts you to accept the Oracle license terms to continue the installation.
 Press TAB to select <Yes> and Enter to confirm.

 Option 2: Install Oracle Java from Deb File